shungo0222/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-3-optional-configs.md

 Chainlist is a web that provides an easy way to add a chain for users.
 It is recommended for all verses to add a verse on Chainlist.

 :::caution
-If you are on dev mode for verse, adding chainlist will open your verse information to public.
+If you are on dev mode for verse, adding chainlist will open your verse information to **public**.
 ::::::

 ### Procedure for adding Chainlist